ton-community/ton-docs/docs/v3/guidelines/ton-connect/guidelines/sending-messages.md

-# Sending Messages
+# Sending messages

-TON Connect 2.0 has more powerful options than just authenticating users in the dApp: it's possible to send outgoing messages via connected wallets!
+TON Connect has more powerful options than just authenticating users in the dApp: it's possible to send outgoing messages via connected wallets!

 You will understand:
 - how to send messages from the DApp to the blockchain